Rydberg Atomic Quantum MIMO Receivers for The Multi-User Uplink: The Proposed RAQ-MIMO Scheme and Constructed Signal Model

 Let us denote the amplitude, frequency, and initial phase of the $m$-th probe beam at the access area of the vapor cell, respectively, by $U_{0,m}$, $f_{p}$, and $\phi_{0,m}$.
 After propagating through the vapor cell, the amplitude and phase of the probe beam are affected by the Rydberg atoms at the output area of the vapor cell.
 Upon denoting the amplitude and the phase of the $m$-th output probe beam, respectively, by $U_{p, m} (\Omega_{{\rm{RF}},m})$ and $\phi_{p, m} (\Omega_{{\rm{RF}},m})$, they can be associated with their input counterparts obeying \cite{gong2024RAQRModel_Journal}

-where $k_p$ is the wavenumber of the probe beam, while $L$ denotes the length of the vapor cell.
+where $k_p$ is the wavenumber of the probe beam, $L$ is the length of the vapor cell, and $N_0$ denotes the effective atomic density within the vapor cell.
 Based on \eqref{eq:AmplitudeRelation} and \eqref{eq:PhaseRelation}, the probe beam at the output of the vapor cell is obtained as